Ford shuts two U.S. assembly plants due to COVID-19 infections

 The reopening of car plants will be a closely watched test of whether workers across a range of U.S. industries will be able to return to factories in large numbers without a resurgence of infections.

-General Motors Co (GM.N) and Fiat Chrysler Automobiles NV (FCHA.MI)(FCAU.N) said on Wednesday they had no issues at any North American plants.
+General Motors Co and Fiat Chrysler Automobiles NV said on Wednesday they had no issues at any North American plants.

-Reporting by Ben Klayman; Editing by Bernadette Baum and Marguerita Choy
+Reporting by Ben Klayman; Editing by Bernadette Baum, Marguerita Choy and Aditya Soni